-The major stormwater outfalls in the TMDL watersheds where Mecklenburg County is the lead, including portions of the Rocky River, Goose Creek and Lake Wylie, have been identified through MS4 inventory collection activities and are illustrated in Figures 15, 18 and 21, respectively.
-The number of outfalls recorded in each watershed is shown in Table 35.
+The major stormwater outfalls in the TMDL watersheds where Mecklenburg County is the lead, including portions of the Rocky River, Goose Creek, and Lake Wylie, have been identified through MS4 inventory collection activities and are illustrated in Figures 16, 19 and 22, respectively.
+The number of outfalls recorded in each watershed is shown in Table 37.
 These outfalls are available in a GIS layer in CMSWS's Cityworks database along with stormwater inlets.
-The schedule to discover additional major outfalls is described in Section 7.4 of this document.
 The major stormwater outfalls in the TMDL watersheds where the City of Charlotte is the lead are described in their NPDES MS4 TMDL Watershed Plan, which is available through their Phase I contact.